WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-in-text.md

 For more information, see [Code text preceding colon]().

+## Items to put in regular (non-code) font

+Use standard font while expressing the following items, which include but are not limited to:
+- Email addresses.
+- Names of products, services, and organizations.
+-

 ## Method names

 When you refer to a method name in text, omit the class name except where including it would prevent ambiguity.
 Insert empty parentheses at the end of the method name to indicate that it's a method.